Garrett Kaalund

-Garrett Kaalund (born 25 June 2004) is an American sprinter.
+Garrett Kaalund (born 25 January 2004) is an American sprinter.
+In 2026, he won the 2026 USA Outdoor Track and Field Championships in the 200 metres.
+That year, he also became the second-fastest man to run 200 metres indoors, and the first American to run under 20 seconds indoors at the distance, winning the 2026 NCAA Indoor Championships.
+His time of 19.95 is also the American collegiate record.

-Early life
+Early and personal life

-He is from San Antonio, Texas and attended Antonian College Preparatory High School.
+Kaalund was born in Stockbridge, Georgia.
+He is the son of the late Eric Michael Kaalund (1958-2020) and Anne Kaalund.
+He moved to San Antonio, Texas in 2007.
+He attended Antonian College Preparatory High School.
 He competed predominantly over 100 metres and 200 metres before later also running over 400 metres, winning the Texan South Region high school titles in the 200m and 400m in May 2022.
 He later attended the University of Nebraska–Lincoln.
 He transferred to the University of Southern California in 2025.